Portable Contents Insurance

 Coverage at home

-Laptop computers are considered part of your contents, and will be covered by GIO Contents Insurance if they’re lost or damaged in an insured event at home.
+Laptop computers are considered part of your contents and will be covered by GIO Contents Insurance if they’re lost or damaged in an insured event at home.

-There’s no need to specify a laptop or its value on your policy to have its full repair or replacement costs covered in a successful claim, assuming that your overall sum insured is enough to cover all affected contents.
+There’s no need to specify a laptop or its value on your policy to have its repair or replacement costs covered in a successful claim, assuming that your overall sum insured is enough to cover all affected contents.

 Coverage outside the home

-• included with Classic Extra policies, and
+• included with Classic Extras policies, and

 • optional with Classic policies.